engitest-02/bms/README.md

 ## Import Agent from staging env ##
 1. Export .xlsx of Agent table from main_staging environment
 2. Import .xlsx into Agent table into main environment
+3. Delete the 7 B&O members from the maintainance_object table

 # TODO #